The Tabernacle Tour #2

 Therefore if our faith should sometimes fail…if we, having received the Sacrifice of the Cross, should somehow grow weak, stumble and fall…

-The Father’s forgiveness is swift when we cry out…because of the blood of His Son: 1John2:1…“My little children, I am writing these things to you so that you may not sin.
+Because of the blood of His Son: 1John2:1…“My little children, I am writing these things to you so that you may not sin.
 But if anyone does sin, we have an advocate with the Father, Jesus Christ the righteous.”

 If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness